Creative Field Technique - Strategies for Photographing Unfamiliar Locations

 Back on top overlooking the valley, the sun began to set and it was perfectly positioned behind me.
 I switched lenses and attached the 28-75mm so I could zoom in to isolate scenes.
 As the sun went down, it selectively lit up the upper portion of the rocks.
 This can be a beautiful juxtaposition of light and shadows as you see above, shot at a focal length of 75mm.

 The next morning, I went into the valley among the hoodoos.
 As luck would have it, I had some interesting clouds in the sky to work with.
 This would add nicely to the compositions.
 I found shooting about 2 hours or so past sunrise to work well to avoid interference from long shadows.
 For this shoot, I exclusively used the 17-28mm.
-The wide angle exaggerates distance and as you can see in the image above, this works great with the clouds leading into the rocks.
+The wide angle exaggerates distance and as you can see in the image below, this works great with the clouds leading into the rocks.
 To take this shot at 17mm, I stood only a few feet away from the base of the duckbilled rock.

 The compositions were endless.
 Erosion from wind and water creates a variety of rock formations, tones, patterns, and textures.
 I found an area in the valley where the lightened Navajo sandstone floor was shaped with gentle swirls of rock layers and impressions where rain water might accumulate.
-This served as interesting foreground that leads the eye toward the darker (Entrada sandstone) hoodoos and sky as you see in the image above.
+This served as interesting foreground that leads the eye toward the darker (Entrada sandstone) hoodoos and sky as you see in the image below.

 For these shots with a prominent foreground and background shot at wide angles, care was taken to choose the right focus point to get foreground and background objects sharp and in focus to enhance depth of field.
 This is where hyperfocal distance comes into play.
 For the two images above, the small bush was positioned within 12-16 inches from my camera when I took the shot.
 Because these were shot at 17mm, the distance is exaggerated and the bush looks farther away than actual.
 To make sure it and the rocks in the distance were all in focus, I determined the hyperfocal distance for my settings (focal length and aperture) and pointed my camera at an object that was approximate to that distance.
 I then recomposed and took the shot (see below for more info on hyperfocal distance).